Internal HVAC Sealants – A Different Approach

 Internal sealants in the HVAC/R industry have been given a bad rap, rightfully so, as the older polymer-based sealants would react to moisture and air and be the cause of potential system blockages.

-Service call on a frozen coil
+Service call on a frozen coil:

 The Right Approach

-Where is the leak?
+• Where is the leak?

-Is it repairable in a cost-effective way?
+• Is it repairable in a cost-effective way?

-If a technician first discovers the system is short of refrigerant, adding leak sealant and walking is not acceptable.
+If a technician first discovers the system is short of refrigerant, adding leak sealant and walking away is not acceptable.

-The technician should perform a leak inspection, my suggestion is with an electronic leak detector and then with soap to verify its presence.
+The technician should perform a leak inspection.
+My suggestion is with an electronic leak detector and then with soap to verify its presence.
+Most leak detectors can pick up a very low leak rate, so in some cases, bubbles may not appear.

+In the right circumstance, dye can be used.
 As I stated, in the right circumstance it is actually very effective, especially in thicker evaporator coils that contain 5 rows or more.
+Understanding how refrigerant works in your system helps explain why even small leaks can significantly impact performance.

 Electronic Refrigerant Leak Detector